awwithro/goink/README.md

 * L^ is a list intersection
 * LIST_RANDOM should return a list with the random item not a random item.
 * Really all list functions should operate on Lists and not ListItems
+* List_Range can operate on all lists, i'm guessing use the int vals in the range func?